algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 - Solution:
   - Be careful with the board and avoid to break or burn it at all cost.
 In either way, the best choice would be to borrow some hardware to the other teams but it would imply having less testing time on the hardware.
 The other choice would be to purchase a new board, which bring an other issue: the delivery time.

-*➭ delivery time*
+*➭ Delivery time*
 - Impact:
-  - In case the team wanted new hardware modules and considering the delivery time and the short amount of time for this project, they would probably not arrived in time.
+  - In case the team wanted new hardware modules and considering the delivery time and the short amount of time for this project, they would probably not arrive in time.
 - Solution:
-  - The better solution would be to command them the earlier in the project or to avoid breaking anything.
+  - The best solution would be to command them the earliest in the project or to sipmly avoid breaking anything.

 #### Assumptions

 During this project we would assume:

 - The 2G work as expected as CORIS Innovation told us because we will not be able to test it in our environment.
+- The 2G network would not be shutdown during the project.
+- No extra-material would be needed since it was provided by the client ad the school.
 - The **Bluetooth**[^4] can be connected to the application as expected, we can not check it since we have not access to the application.

 ## Personas and use cases